Skip to main content

 Bamboo Logo

 Bamboo is an automation server used for continuous integration.
-It is a CI/CD pipeline offering reliability and scalability for teams.
 It allows developers to automatically build, document, integrate, test the source code, and deploy an app.
-It is flexible, can be used on various tools, has an easy-to-use graphical user interface, and allows developers to use CI/CD methodologies.
-The article on Bamboo CI test execution describes setting up the ACCELQ automation step.

 Features:

-• Bamboo can be connected to Atlassian cloud products with application tunnels.
+• This automation server connects to Atlassian cloud products through application tunnels.

-• Change detection performance has improved in the Bamboo 9.3.
+• Change detection performance has improved after the 9.3 release.

-• Accessibility has been improved for low-vision and keyboard-only users after releasing Bamboo 9.4.
+• Accessibility has been improved for low-vision and keyboard-only users after the 9.4 release.

-• With the Universal Plugin Manager in release 9.4, Bamboo doesn’t ship with the JDBC driver for the database engine.
+• With the Universal Plugin Manager in release 9.4, it doesn’t ship with the JDBC driver for the database engine.

-• Database credentials are secured with AWS Secrets Manager after the release of Bamboo 9.5.
+• Database credentials are secured with AWS Secrets Manager after the 9.5 release.

 4. GitHub Actions